INDUSTRIAL DEVELOPMENT AGENCY ENABLING STATUTE

 BYLAWS AND POLICIES

 Public Authorities Law requires IDAs to have numerous policies, which are posted on the UCIDA’s website.
 The policies include, but are not limited to the Uniform Tax Exemption Policy and the Enforcement Policy.

-The Uniform Tax Exemption Policy outlines the various benefits provided by the Agency; most specifically sales tax use and exemption; mortgage recording tax exemption; real estate transfer tax; and real estate tax exemptions (PILOTs).
+The Uniform Tax Exemption Policy ("UTEP") outlines the various benefits provided by the Agency; most specifically sales and use tax exemption; mortgage recording tax exemption; real estate transfer tax; and real estate tax exemptions (PILOTs).

 Any change to the Uniform Tax Exemption Policy requires a Public Hearing, a Notice of Public Hearing published in the newspaper, Posting of the Notice of Public Hearing in all municipal town/village/city halls within the Agency’s jurisdiction, certified letters transmitting the Notice of Public Hearing to all taxing authorities within the Agency’s jurisdiction and an official transcript of the Public Hearing.
 Representatives of all taxing authorities and members of the general public are encouraged to attend the public hearing for purpose of public comment.
 Additionally, there is a prescribed period for written public comment.

 The Enforcement Policy outlines the project applicant’s requirements for compliance and the enforcement actions for failure to comply.